 Hounslow is one of London's greenest boroughs with approximately 40 per cent of its surface area being green, comprising parks and open spaces.
-The borough's trees are maintained by Greenspace 360, on behalf of the council who are responsible for over 100,000 trees in our parks.
+The borough's trees are maintained by Lampton Services Greenspace and Hounslow Highways, on behalf of the council.

 A greener borough benefits both people and the environment - it provides homes for wildlife and helps to absorb pollution.
 London Borough of Hounslow's greening strategy considers all measures to achieve this outcome through trees, wildflowers and carbon capturing plants.

 Hounslow Highways, on behalf of the council, are responsible for just under 11,400 trees, on the public highway.
 Hounslow Highways undertake a survey and safety inspection of each street trees on a rotational basis, assessing and inspecting a third of the borough's street trees each year.